filipematias23/Bison-Fly/README.md

 # [Bison-Fly](https://github.com/filipematias23/Bison-Fly): UAV pipeline at NDSU Spring Wheat Breeding Program

 The **Bison-Fly** tutorial is the *NDSU Spring Wheat UAV Pipeline* developed in partnership with *Drone2Phenome* ([D2P](https://www.ag2pi.org/)).
 In this pipeline we are presenting step by step how we have been applying UAV data in our breeding program.
-This is an open source R code from where anyone can use and adept for different crops.
-Hope this pipeline help you with your research and all suggestions to improve it are welcome.
+This is an open source R code from which anyone may use and adopt it for different crops and situation.
+We hope this pipeline helps you with your research and all suggestions to improve it are welcome.
 Help us to build this platform in partnership with all D2P community.

 <p align="center">
   <img src="https://raw.githubusercontent.com/filipematias23/images/master/readme/BisonFly.jpg" width="40%" height="40%">